 Every three years, the MSP elects a Contract Bargaining Team to negotiate the successor collective bargaining agreement.
 This small group of faculty and librarians sits across the table from the administration, negotiates, and discusses any proposed changes to the contract.
 At the same time, Bargaining Support Committees are responsible for working on specific issues, formulating bargaining proposals, and mobilizing people to support our positions.

-The Contract Bargaining Team for the 2017-2020 contract consists of Eve Weinbaum (Labor Center), Dave Gross (Biochemistry & Molecular Bio), Christine Turner (Collection Services), Kathleen Lugosch (Architecture), Steve Brewer (Biology), Mickey Gallagher (MTA) and Lori Reardon (MSP)
+The Contract Bargaining Team for the 2017-2020 contract consisted of Eve Weinbaum (Labor Center), Dave Gross (Biochemistry & Molecular Bio), Christine Turner (Collection Services), Kathleen Lugosch (Architecture), Steve Brewer (Biology), Mickey Gallagher (MTA) and Lori Reardon (MSP)

 Several faculty members serve as Faculty Advocates.
 Formerly known as the Grievance Committee, this group works closely with individual faculty who are experiencing problems or trying to avoid potential problems in the workplace.
 Faculty Advocates often accompany our colleagues to meetings, strategize about resolving concerns, and serve as liaisons with the MSP to support our members.

 If assistance is needed, the MSP will pair members up with a Faculty Advocate.
 Erica Scharrer (Communication) is the Grievance Officer who works with and coordinates faculty advocates.
 Current faculty advocates are, Randy Phillis (Biology), Eliot Moss (Computer Science), Louise Antony (Philosophy), Betsy McEneaney (Teacher Education & Curriculum Studies), Eric Berlin (Music and Dance), Marc Liberatore (Computer Science) and Meghan Bergin (Libraries).

 Mickey is our MTA Consultant assigned to represent MSP and our sister chapter (FSU) on the Boston campus.
 She serves as chief negotiator of MSP’s collective bargaining agreement.
 Mickey assists our local with contract language enforcement through both informal and formal processes (including grievances, arbitrations and prohibited practice charges) and connects us to important MTA initiatives.